martinaalvera/Documentation/tosca_galaxy_cluster.rst

           properties:
           image: linux-ubuntu-14.04-vmi

-Thet the worker nodes configuration (OS and virtual hardware):
+Then the worker nodes configuration (OS and virtual hardware):

 ::